What Is Culturalism | Each and everything about culture

 • Artifacts and technology

-Cultural Explanation in Sociology: Cultural explanation in sociology seeks to understand human behavior by analyzing the role of culture.
-This approach recognizes that culture is not a static or fixed entity but rather is constantly evolving and changing over time.
-The cultural explanation involves:
+Cultural explanation in sociology aims to understand human behavior through the role of culture.
+Thus, it recognizes that culture is not static; it rather evolves and changes from time to time.
+The cultural explanation entails;

 • Analyzing the cultural norms, beliefs, and values that shape individual behavior and attitudes

-• Recognizing the diversity and complexity of culture within and across societies
+• Awareness of cultural diversity and heterogeneity both within and across cultures

-• Essentializing cultures and overlooking diversity within and across cultures
+Problematic process of essentializing cultures and losing sight of diversity within and across cultures

-• Overemphasizing the role of culture in shaping behavior and ignoring other factors, such as social structure and power dynamics
+Oversimplification of the role of culture in explaining behavior and ignoring social structure and power dynamics

-• Failing to account for the agency of individuals in shaping their behavior and attitudes
+Cultural explanation fails to give credit to the agency of individuals in shaping their behavior and attitude

 Challenges to Culturalism